patrickschlaepfer/camundazendphp/README.md

 # Zend Skeleton with Camunda REST connection

 My first try to use zend php framework together with composer/mysql.
+Then extend it by adding Camunda PHP SDK.

 No need for a running webserver, as using